 Both classic and timeless, an emerald gemstone as the feature stone on an engagement ring provides a pop of colour at oftentimes, an attractive price point.

-While lying dormant in style favourites for some time, yellow gold is back, well and truly on the playing field of engagement ring trends.
+While lying dormant in style favourites for some time, yellow gold is back, well and truly on the playing field of current trends in ring designs.

-Brides across the world, regardless of personal style and skin tone, love yellow gold to complement their everyday jewellery pieces and coveted personal collections.
+Brides across the world, regardless of personal style and skin tone, love yellow gold to complement their everyday jewellery pieces and trendy rings.
+It fulfils their beautiful collections and adds a touch of elegance to their overall look.

 Couples are coupling classic styles with a modern twist for their diamond engagement rings by choosing yellow goods to boost the diamond sparkle further.